MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-213-Track-Safety-Standards/subpart-D-Track-Structure/section-213.109.md

 (1) Broken through or deteriorated to the extent that prestressing material is visible;

-(2) Deteriorated or broken off in the vicinity of the shoulder or insert so that the fastener assembly can either pull out or move laterally more than3/8 inch relative to the crosstie;
+(2) Deteriorated or broken off in the vicinity of the shoulder or insert so that the fastener assembly can either pull out or move laterally more than 3/8 inch relative to the crosstie;

-(3) Deteriorated such that the base of either rail can move laterally more than3/8 inch relative to the crosstie on curves of 2 degrees or greater; or can move laterally more than1/2 inch relative to the crosstie on tangent track or curves of less than 2 degrees;
+(3) Deteriorated such that the base of either rail can move laterally more than 3/8 inch relative to the crosstie on curves of 2 degrees or greater; or can move laterally more than 1/2 inch relative to the crosstie on tangent track or curves of less than 2 degrees;

-(4) Deteriorated or abraded at any point under the rail seat to a depth of1/2 inch or more;
+(4) Deteriorated or abraded at any point under the rail seat to a depth of 1/2 inch or more;

 (5) Deteriorated such that the crosstie's fastening or anchoring system, including rail anchors (see § 213.127(b)), is unable to maintain longitudinal rail restraint, or maintain rail hold down, or maintain gage due to insufficient fastener toeload; or